-Sample DC Charging Prices
+EV Charging Prices

 * The $/kWh price is the most common method used by DC EV charging networks, but some use a range of other methods, in addition to or instead of a kW/hr rate.
 DC Pricing may include an hourly fee while charging, or when congested, like 50c/minute, or an Idle Fee if you remain parked after charging.
 Some DC Idle fees are from 3c to $2/minute, so always good to move the car when finished charging.

-There are over 30 EV charging networks across the continent of Australia.
+There are many EV charging networks across the continent of Australia.
 3 of the large networks offer autocharge, starting automatically when you plug in.
 Half let you add and use your own single RFID card or tag, to activate them.
 Some have credit card terminals, some use QR codes to a portal, most have an app, some a combination of methods.

 The most common method used for the price of EV charging is $/kWh, but networks may use a mix of pricing methods, including a Parking Fee, Duration Fee, Idle Fee, Minimum Price, Connection Fee, Flat Fee or Reservation Fee.